noCaptchaAi/hCaptchaSolverApi/README.md

 # hCaptcha Solver api [WIP]

-## Tired of "Are you human?" questions?
+### Tired of "Are you human?" questions or hCaptchas?
-hCaptcha solver api,can automagically bypass hcaptcha challenges with http requests.
+hCaptcha solver api can automagically bypass hcaptcha challenges with http requests.
 Use with puppeteer, selenium, playwright browser automation scripts to bypass hCaptcha under the hood
 \

 `project in WIP - expect bugs.`